maricalmer/plant-clinic_frontend/README.md

 ## Web App

 plant-clinic is developed using:
 - Rails API with GraphQL for backend.
-Supported by PostgreSQL database and running on Heroku - [(GitHub)](https://github.com/maricalmer/plant-clinic_backend)
+Supported by PostgreSQL database and running on Heroku - [GitHub repo](https://github.com/maricalmer/plant-clinic_backend)
 - React with GraphQL + Apollo Client for frontend.
-Deployed on Netlify [(GitHub)](https://github.com/maricalmer/plant-clinic_frontend)
+Deployed on Netlify - [GitHub repo](https://github.com/maricalmer/plant-clinic_frontend)

 ## React Client